Improving Lives

 Dorothy Height

 Ms. Height has been called the matriarch of the Civil Rights Movement and often worked behind the scenes.
 After receiving two degrees from New York University in the 1930s, Height worked for the New York City Welfare Department and then became the assistant executive director of the Harlem Y.M.C.A.
-She was involved in anti-lynching protests, brought public attention to the exploitation of African-American women working in “slave markets” and escorted First Lady Eleanor Roosevelt to the National Council of Negro Women, a council she served on for more than 40 years.
+She was involved in anti-lynching protests, brought public attention to the exploitation of African-American women working in “slave markets” and escorted First Lady Eleanor Roosevelt to the National

 In the 1950s, she lobbied President Dwight D. Eisenhower to take an aggressive stance on school desegregation issues.
 Height also worked with Martin Luther King Jr., and she stood on the platform with him when he delivered his famous “I Have a Dream” speech in August 1963.